Focal point of all Delhi govt policies has been to benefit women: CM Kejriwal | Education

 According to Kejriwal, the availability of free electricity and water in the city helped women to run their households efficiently, particularly ''when salaries are not increasing but things continue to get expensive''.

-''Delhi is perhaps the only place in the country that gets free 24X7 power, and you would be surprised to know that the electricity bills of 73 percent of the people in Delhi are zero.
+''Delhi is perhaps the only place in the country that gets free 24X7 power, and you would be surprised to know that the electricity bills of 73 per cent of the people in Delhi is zero.
 So when that happened, the women were the happiest. ''It helped them run their households more efficiently.
 They were able to save some Rs 1,000, Rs 1,500, Rs 2,000 every month.
-Similarly, when we made water-free, the ordinary housewife in Delhi was the happiest,'' he said.
+Similarly, when we made water free, the ordinary housewife in Delhi was the happiest,'' he said.

 The Delhi government's initiative to exempt women from paying bus fares, he said, had empowered women students, especially from underprivileged backgrounds to continue pursuing their education.